-1 PROJECT NEED - Maximum 150 Points
+2 FINANCIAL NEED -Maximum 150 points

 - a.
-101-150 points will be applied to proposals that demonstrate the project will address all of the following criteria: - (1) Thorough documentation is provided for the type of housing or work proposed, utilizing assessments, census, survey, market study, occupancy rates or other reliable and pertinent statistical data; and, - (2) Meets both current and long-term benefit in addressing existing and future needs; and, - (3) Addresses, directly or indirectly, health and safety issues; and, - (4) The project will have significant impact on meeting the needs as documented. - b.
+101-150 points will be applied to projects that can document all the following: - (1) The project cannot proceed without CDBG assistance, or failure to receive CDBG funds would significantly reduce the benefit, viability or impact, because the applicant or recipient does not have available the necessary financial resources, nor are future revenue sources likely to become available; and, - (2) The amount and the terms proposed or as may be offered, are reasonable and appropriate; and, - (3) Other potential sources of assistance have been explored and cannot provide the assistance necessary. - b.
 51-100 points will be awarded to proposals that substantially meet most of the above criteria and no major concerns are apparent with criteria it does not clearly meet. - c.
-0-50 points will be awarded to proposals which meet few of the above criteria, or which significantly fail to meet one or more of the criteria. - 2 FINANCIAL NEED -Maximum 150 points - a.
-101-150 points will be applied to projects that can document all of the following: - (1) The project cannot proceed without CDBG assistance, or failure to receive CDBG funds would significantly reduce the benefit, viability or impact, because the applicant or recipient does not have available the necessary financial resources, nor are future revenue sources likely to become available; and, - (2) The amount and the terms proposed or as may be offered, are reasonable and appropriate; and, - (3) Other potential sources of assistance have been explored and cannot provide the assistance necessary. - b.
-51-100 points will be awarded to proposals that substantially meet most of the above criteria and no major concerns are apparent with criteria it does not clearly meet.

-c.
-0-50 points will be awarded to proposals that meet few of the above criteria, or which meet most criteria but one or more major concerns are apparent which affect the demonstrated financial need.
+0-50 points will be awarded to proposals that meet few of the above criteria, or which meet most criteria, but one or more major concerns are apparent which affect the demonstrated financial need.

-3 APPROPRIATENESS - Maximum 150 points
+3 APPROPRIATENESS -Maximum 150 points

 - a.
-101-150 points will be applied to projects that can document all of the following: - (1) The proposed project represents a logical and cost-effective strategy for addressing the needs as documented considering the amount of funds being requested, the terms proposed, the number of people who will benefit, and the degree to which they willbenefit; and, - (2) The applicant can document the sustainability and viability of the project, as can be documented that policies proposed, and/or financial information provided indicate the feasibility of the project and the ability to assure the housing can be and will remain occupied, affordable and properly maintained; and, - (3) The project would meet all federal and state requirements and standards, as may apply; and, - (4) Cost estimates appear to be reasonable and are well documented (based on either architect/engineer estimates or multiple vendor quotes as is appropriate). - b.
+101-150 points will be applied to projects that can document all the following: - (1) The proposed project represents a logical and cost-effective strategy for addressing the needs as documented considering the amount of funds being requested, the terms proposed, the number of people who will benefit, and the degree to which they willbenefit; and,

+- (2) The applicant can document the sustainability and viability of the project, as can be documented that policies proposed, and/or financial information provided indicate the feasibility of the project and the ability to assure the housing can be and will remain occupied, affordable and properly maintained; and, - (3) The project would meet all federal and state requirements and standards, as may apply; and, - (4) Cost estimates appear to be reasonable and are well documented (based on either architect/engineer estimates or multiple vendor quotes as is appropriate). - b.
 51-100 points will be awarded to proposals that substantially meet most of the above criteria and no major concerns are apparent with criteria it does not clearly meet. - c.
-0-50 points will be awarded to proposals that meet few of the above criteria, or which meet most criteria, but one or more major concerns are apparent which affect the appropriateness. - 4 PERCENTAGE OF MINORITY LIVING IN PROJECT AREA (Taken from US Census data located in American Fact Finder) - Maximum 100 points
+0-50 points will be awarded to proposals that meet few of the above criteria, or which meet most criteria, but one or more major concerns are apparent which affect the appropriateness. - 4 PERCENTAGE OF MINORITY LIVING IN PROJECT AREA (Taken from the U.S. Census Bureau located at American Community Survey Data [census.gov]) Maximum 100 points

-Communities with above 76% minority population 100 points Communities with 51% to 75% minority population 75 points Communities with 26% to 50% minority population 50 points Communities with below 26% minority population 25 points
+Communities with above 76% minority population points 100 Communities with 51% to 75% minority population 75 points Communities with 26% to 50% minority population 50 points Communities with below 26% minority population 25 points

-5 PERCENTAGE OF VL and LI IN THE PROJECT AREA - Maximum 100 points One point for every percentage point of VL and LI population will be awarded.

-6 PROJECT READINESS - Maximum 50 points
+- 5 PERCENTAGE OF VL and LI IN THE PROJECT AREA Maximum 100 points One point for every percentage point of VL and LI population will be awarded - 6 PROJECT READINESS Maximum 50 points